padrinobook/padrinobook/01-introduction.md

 # Introduction

 Why another book about how to develop an application in Rails?
-But hold, this book should give you a basic introduction how to develop a web application with [Padrino](http://www.padrinorb.com/).
+But wait, this book should give you a basic introduction how to develop a web application with [Padrino](http://www.padrinorb.com/).
 Padrino is "The Elegant Ruby Web Framework".
-Padrino is based upon [Sinatra](http://www.sinatrarb.com/ "Sinatra"), which is a simple a Domain Specific Language (DSL) for quickly creating , and has some really nice features which makes it easier to create web applications with less code and more fun than with its father Rails.
+Padrino is based upon [Sinatra](http://www.sinatrarb.com/ "Sinatra"), which is a simple a Domain Specific Language (DSL) for quickly creating web-applications in Ruby.
+When writing Sinatra applications many developers miss some of the extra conveniences that Rails offers, this is where Padrino comes in as it provides many of these whilst still staying true to Sinatra's ethos of being simple and lightweight.
 To say it with words of the Padrino webpage: "Padrino is a full-stack ruby framework built upon Sinatra".

 ## Motivation